 "You understand?
 These are my tropes!
 You understand?
 THEY ARE NUMBER ONE!":

-- The Ace: Zig Zagged in his WWE run.
-On the one hand, not many can claim to have beaten both John Cena and Randy Orton clean on live TV, both within the span of a month, and followed it up by winning their first Royal Rumble a few months later by way of throwing out Roman Reigns.
-At the time of this writing, he's won approximately 88% of the matches he's fought, which is an absolutely absurd number in the current era of the WWE.
-On the other hand, getting taken to the limit by perenial loser Dolph Ziggler and consistently losing to Jinder Mahal of all people severely hurts his credibility.
+- The Ace: In the early part of his WWE run.
+Not many can claim to have beaten both John Cena and Randy Orton clean on live TV, both within the span of a month, and followed it up by winning their first Royal Rumble a few months later by eliminating Roman Reigns.
+He was unpinned/unsubmitted in singles matches in the main roster from his debut there up until SummerSlam 2017, roughly five months, which is an absolutely absurd number in the current era of the WWE.

 - Asian Speekee Engrish: Intentionally used in his first interview following his heel turn at WrestleMania 34.
 Renee Young was asking him why he attacked AJ Styles, and he was clearly having none of it, so he cut the interview short by saying "Sorry, no speak Engrish," and walking off.

 - Hiroshi Tanahashi.
 Or rather, Tanahashi views him as his grand rival, Nakamura views Tanahashi more as an endless thorn in his side he can't seem to get rid of.

 - His rivalry with Samoa Joe got real personal, real fast.
 With Joe actively trying to cripple Nakamura after he won the NXT championship from him.
 Nakamura responded in kind, mowing down security guards to get to Joe.Nakamura: You want my NXT championship?!
 Come get it.
 Do whatever you want!
 Your cheap, dirty trick, I DON'T CARE!
 I'll just beat you... with no mercy.